Deploying Quarkus applications to OpenShift

 to path /where/to/mount

-The volumes themselves can be configured as shown in the sections below:
+You can configure the volumes themselves as shown in the sections below:

-OpenShift also provides the ability to use Knative via the OpenShift Serverless functionality.
+OpenShift also provides the ability to use Knative by using the OpenShift Serverless functionality.

 quarkus.kubernetes.deployment-target=knative

-In order to leverage OpenShift S2I to build the container image on the cluster and use the resulting container image for the Knative application, we need to set a couple of configuration properties:
+To leverage OpenShift S2I to build the container image on the cluster and use the resulting container image for the Knative application, set the following configuration properties:

 # set the Kubernetes namespace which will be used to run the application